-- The configuration profile only exists in the device. - The configuration profile in the device differs from the configuration profile in the external memory. - unmarked (default setting)
+- The configuration profile only exists in the device. - The configuration profile in the device differs from the configuration profile in the external memory. - unmarked (default setting) Monitoring is inactive.

 Ethernet loops

 Activates/deactivates the monitoring of layer 2 Ethernet loops.
 You specify the settings for the Loop Protection function in the Diagnostics > Loop Protection dialog.